 Lake Bled is found in Slovenia and it is undoubtedly one of the most spectacular tourist attractions in the region.
 This picturesque lake draws millions of tourists from all over the world every year.
-Most visitors choose to visit Lake Bled in the spring and summer months, however, the landscape of Lake Bled in winter is a must see.
+Most visitors choose to visit Lake Bled in the spring and summer months, however, the landscape of Lake Bled in winter is a must-see.
 There’s also an array of Lake Bled winter activities to be enjoyed as well as some festive ones.
 Starting your Slovenian adventure in Ljubljana?
 Here’s our city guide.

 Things To Do At Lake Bled During Winter

-Winter is quite the romantic time to visit Bled.
+Winter is quite a romantic time to visit Bled.
 There is snow on the Alp mountains, Lake Bled freezes over and festive events bring the sleepy town to life.
 Photographers will be taken away by the winter landscape and winter sports lovers can choose from skating, skiing and sledding.

 Ice Skating at Bled